 5. Stages of complaint

-(Not complaints against Head teacher (HT) /Head of School (HOS) or local governance representatives)

-At each stage in the procedure, the Trust wants to resolve the complaint.
-If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
+(Not complaints against Headteacher (HT)/Head of School (HOS) the MAT, a Director or PCAFs we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following: